bredelings/BAli-Phy/TODO/CommandLineModel.md

   - `"sample"` -> `Sample`
   - `"get_state"` -> `GetState`

+`get_state` is currently represented as `ptree("get_state", {{"",
+ptree(state_name)}})`: exactly one child, with a string-valued child expression containing the state name.

-Reject malformed `get_state`, malformed `!let`, malformed `function`, and one-element tuples instead of preserving invalid shapes.
+Reject malformed `get_state`, malformed `!let`, malformed `function`, malformed `sample`, and one-element tuples instead of preserving invalid shapes, when those malformed shapes are representable in `ptree`.
 If `MissingArg` is needed during conversion, it must not survive into the typechecking or code generation pipeline.

 Annotated mapping: